NikolaosSamperis/PlaqueMS_project/README.md

 4. **Place the Dump File**
    - Copy your `.dump` file (e.g., `plaquems_neo4j_database.dump`) into the `import` folder you found above.

-> **Note:** The `plaquems_neo4j_database.dump` file can be provided by the authors upon request, as it contains patient-sensitive data and is not publicly distributed.
+> **Note:** The Neo4j dump file contains sensitive data and is available by request only.

 5. **Restore the Dumped Database**
    - Make sure the DBMS is stopped if running in Neo4j Desktop.